Consensys/doc.goquorum/docs/HowTo/ManageKeys/AccountPlugins.md

 | Parameter | Description |
 | --- | --- |
 | `config` | Plugin-specific json configuration for creating an account.
 See the plugin's documentation for more info on the json config required

 !!! example

     === "quorum"

-        ```shell
+        ```bash
         curl -X POST \
              -H "Content-Type:application/json" \
              -d '